-The information in this leaflet is specific to estradiol vaginal products used for systemic treatment of symptoms.
-Estradiol vaginal (systemic) is used to treat certain symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
+This medication guide provides information about estradiol vaginal for systemic treatment of certain symptoms of menopause, including hot flashes and vaginal dryness, burning, or irritation.

 Estradiol vaginal (systemic) may also be used for purposes not listed in this medication guide.

-What are the possible side effects of estradiol vaginal (systemic) (Femring)?
+What are the possible side effects of estradiol vaginal (Femring)?